freshesx/humans/README.md

 [![NPM](https://nodei.co/npm/vue-human.png?downloads=true&downloadRank=true&stars=true)](https://www.npmjs.com/package/vue-human)

-`Vue Human` Designed for high quality User Experience.
-Rich animation and interactive.
+`Vue Human` is designed for high quality user experience.
+It has rich interactive and animation component.

-Media response for multiple scenes, e.g. mobile, tablet, desktop.
+It has media response for multiple scenes, e.g. mobile, tablet, desktop.
 You can use vue-human to build your mobile application, desktop dashboard and more.

 ## Lasted Version